Written By:

 3. Similar Wi-Fi Specifications

-It’s important that your extender matches your router’s wifi specs.
-This keeps your home network stable and ensures good performance across all devices.
+Your WiFi extender should match your router’s Wi-Fi specs.
+This ensures stable connections and consistent performance across all devices.

 4. Ethernet Ports